-Students who have completed degree requirements in Summer and Fall 2013, and who will complete requirements in Spring 2014 are eligible to participate in the 2014 Commencement Ceremony.
-The online participation survey will be available mid-January.
+Students who have completed degree requirements in Summer and Fall 2015, and who will complete requirements in Spring 2016 are eligible to participate in the 2016 Commencement Ceremony.

 Petition to Graduate

 All students are required to complete a Petition to Graduate Form at least two terms prior to completing courses.
 This form is located inside FoxLink under the Holt Student tab.
 Once this form is submitted, records are reviewed by the academic advisors.
-Diplomas are not issued without a petition.
+Diplomas are not issued without a petition on file.

 $60 - Bachelor of Arts

-$75 - Master of Counseling, Master of Arts in Teaching, Master of Education, and Master of Human Resources
+$75 - Master of Arts, Master of Arts in Teaching, Master of Education, and Master of Human Resources

 Graduation with Distinction